 What is influenza?

-Influenza, often called the flu, is an infection of the upper airway caused by an influenza virus.
+Influenza, often called the flu, is an infection of the upper airway caused by the influenza virus.

 Getting sick with influenza also puts you at risk of other infections.
 These include viral or bacterial pneumonia which affect the lungs.
-The risk of complications, which can be life-threatening, is greater for seniors 65 years and older, very young children, and people who have lung or heart diseases, certain chronic health conditions, or weakened immune systems are at greater risk of complications from influenza.
+Complications from influenza can be life-threatening.
+Seniors 65 years and older, very young children, and people who have lung or heart diseases, certain chronic health conditions, or weakened immune systems are at greater risk of complications from influenza.

-Healthy pregnant women in the second half of their pregnancy are at greater risk of being hospitalized following infection with influenza virus.
+Healthy pregnant women in the second half of their pregnancy are at greater risk of hospitalization following infection with influenza virus.

 In Canada, thousands of people are hospitalized and may die from influenza and its complications during years with widespread or epidemic influenza activity.